tuva-health/docs/docs/guides/fhir-preprocessing.md

 ## Overview

-Fast Healthcare Interoperability Resources (FHIR) is a standard for health care data exchange.
+Fast Healthcare Interoperability Resources (FHIR) is a standard for healthcare data exchange.
 FHIR data typically comes in complex, nested JSON formats, making it challenging to process and analyze effectively.
 Data teams are often more comfortable and productive working with data in familiar, tabular formats.
 Preprocessing converts this complex data into a more manageable format, facilitating easier data analysis and integration.
 Our tool simplifies this process, enhancing the usability of FHIR data in healthcare analytics.

+**miro embed style 1:** presentation mode
+<iframe width="768" height="432" src="https://miro.com/app/embed/uXjVNmt51Rk=/?pres=1&frameId=3458764580733969213&embedId=515434666082" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

+**miro embed style 2:** free navigation
+<iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVNmt51Rk=/?moveToViewport=-270,722,1184,490&embedId=372290442366" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

 ### Introduction to fhir-inferno:
-[FHIR Inferno](https://github.com/tuva-health/FHIR_connector) is a Python-based utility designed for efficient FHIR data transformation.
+[FHIR Inferno](https://github.com/tuva-health/FHIR_inferno) is a Python-based utility designed for efficient FHIR data transformation.
 The core functionality focuses on flattening FHIR data, creating structured tables suitable for analysis and reporting.
 In this guide we walk through the basic setup, configuration, and of utilization process of tool.

 ## Getting Started

-#### System Requirements
+#### Prerequisites
  - Python 3.x
  - External libraries:
    - csv output mode: None